JingruGong1023/Machine_Learning/ML_Review.md

 Generally, ridge helps generalization.
 So it's a good idea to have the ridge penalty in there, but also maybe if there are some features that are really not useful, the L1 penalty helps makes the same exactly zero.

-In scikit-learn, you have a parameter `alpha`, which is the amount of regularization and then there's a parameter called `l1_ratio`, that says how much of the penalty should be L1 and L2.
-- If `l1_ratio ` 1`, you have `Lasso`,
-- If `l1_ratio ` 0`, you have `Ridge`.
-- Don't use Lasso or Ridge and set `alpha=0`, because the solver will not handle it well.
-If you actually want `alpha=0`, use linear regression...

 <br>